January 1st marks not only a new year, but the first day in which legal recreational marijuana will be available in California.

 Your judgement suffers when high.
 This is a fact.
 So, if you have consumed marijuana, be prepared to stay where you are for a few hours until the effects have worn off.

-How can you spot someone who is driving under the influence?
+How can you spot someone who is driving high?

 Though you may choose to be a responsible driver, other motorists may not.
 All too often, people who are high or drunk decide to get behind the wheel, putting both themselves and everyone else on the road in danger.